-VMware NSX Advanced Firewall ensures layer 7 security for SDDCs.
-It introduces a Distributed Intrusion Detection System (IDS), Identity Firewall, and Distributed Firewall with layer 7 micro-segmentation and FQDN filtering capabilities to VMware Cloud on AWS.
+VMware NSX Advanced Firewall ensures Layer 7 security for SDDCs.
+It introduces NSX Distributed Intrusion Detection System (IDS), Identity Firewall, and Distributed Firewall with Layer 7 application identity and FQDN filtering capabilities to VMware Cloud on AWS.

 The new audit events for VMware Cloud Services dashboard and content pack in vRealize Log Insight Cloud enables VMware Cloud on AWS organization owners to monitor VMware Cloud Services audit events triggered by activity with user logins, user management, API Tokens, and OAuth applications.